The Awakening: Written in the Stars: Promotion

 Music show promotions for "Gas Pedal" began on August 20, 2021, on KBS's Music Bank.
 The B-side track "Veni Vidi Vici" was also performed during the first week of promotions.

+Critical reception

 Commercial performance

-The Awakening: Written in the Stars entered and peaked at number 3 on the Gaon Album Chart on the chart issue dated week of August 15-21, 2021.
+The Awakening: Written in the Stars entered and peaked at number 3 on the Gaon Album Chart on the chart issue dated week of August 15–21, 2021.
 In its second week, the album fell on #9 and was ranked #51 on its third week.

 The album shipped 141,588 copies at the end of August, charting at #8 on the Gaon Monthly Album Chart.